12Mosch/Cognify/docs/DELETE_DECK_FEATURE.md

 3. Confirm deletion in the modal dialog
 4. Dashboard automatically refreshes to show updated deck list

+## Image Cleanup Implementation

+### Card Deletion (`convex/cards.ts`)

+The `deleteCard` mutation has been enhanced to include automatic image cleanup:

+- **Image identification**: Checks for both `frontImageId` and `backImageId` on the card being deleted
+- **Storage cleanup**: Deletes associated images from Convex File Storage before removing the card from the database
+- **Error resilience**: Image deletion failures are logged but don't prevent card deletion
+- **Performance**: Batch processes multiple images if both front and back images exist

+### Deck Deletion (`convex/decks.ts`)

+The `deleteDeck` mutation includes comprehensive image cleanup:

+- **Bulk image collection**: Gathers all `frontImageId` and `backImageId` values from all cards in the deck
+- **Batch deletion**: Efficiently deletes all collected images from Convex File Storage
+- **Error handling**: Individual image deletion failures are logged but don't prevent deck deletion
+- **Order of operations**: Images are deleted before cards to ensure proper cleanup sequence

 ## Security Considerations

 - **Authentication required**: Users must be logged in to delete decks
 - **Authorization enforced**: Users can only delete their own decks
 - **Cascading deletion**: All associated data is properly cleaned up
+- **Image cleanup**: All associated images are deleted from Convex File Storage to prevent orphaned files
 - **Transaction safety**: All deletions happen in a single transaction

 ## Accessibility Features